zara-n/emaily/readme.md

 The main purpose of this project was to learn Node.js in depth and utilise its functionalities.

-This read me is essentially a diary of libraries, APIs, code and helpers I have used, explaining why I have used them and how I have incorporated them into my applications.
+This read me is essentially a diary of libraries, APIs, code and helpers I have used, explaining why I have used them and how I have incorporated them into my application.

 `npm run dev`